hapax/hapax.github.io/assets/visual-qft.md

 ##### 3.3.
 A powerful recipe<a id="sec-3-3" name="sec-3-3"></a>

-Crudely speaking, a quantum computer is a bunch of small, easily manipulable modules joined together into a big system which does complicated things.
+Crudely speaking, a quantum computer is a bunch of small, easily manipulable modules joined together into a big system.
 Typically, the $n$ smaller systems have the same Hilbert space dimension, which we will take to be $d_i = a$.
 The quantum computer then has a Hilbert space of size $d = a^n$, with